microsoft/FluidFramework/Guidelines.md

 This subset of JavaScript types forms a minimal but complete data model that is well supported across data stores and transport protocols.

-[GraphQL](https://graphql.org/) is a good example of a framework that embraces JSON as the “lowest common denominator” and is worth studying if you’re interested in applying this principle in a cross-language environment.
+[GraphQL](https://graphql.org/) is a good example of a framework that embraces JSON as the “lowest common denominator”.
+It's worth studying if you’re interested in applying this principle in a cross-language environment.

 #### ✔ PREFER `undefined` over `null`